 Much like it would be under a complex system of command and control simulation.
 But it doesn’t require all the extra detail to make it happen.

 After a couple of years hiatus, I started back in again with the basic scenarios.
 The set on the Italians Wars, which mark the beginning of the Pike and Shot era, represent a good reentry point.
 The first battle, chronologically, is the Battle of Seminara, which took place on June 28th, 1495.

 Ferdinand II of Naples, the grandson of Ferdinand I (his father, Alfonso, abdicated rather than fight for control with the French King), began building a more organized opposition.
-Ferdinand fled Naples south to Sicily where he solicited assistance from his cousin (also Ferdinand II, but this time the King of Sicily and of Aragorn and remember by most of us as half of the Ferdinand and Isabella union).
-The princes of Italy were able to bring Pope Alexander (VI) and Emperor Maximilian (I) into an alliance against France.
+Ferdinand fled Naples south to Sicily where he solicited assistance from his cousin (also Ferdinand II, but this time the King of Sicily and of Aragorn and remembered by most of us as half of the Ferdinand and Isabella union).
+Pope Alexander (VI) was able to bring the princes of Italy along with Emperor Maximilian (I) into an alliance against France.

 Thus emboldened, Ferdinand II (very recently of Naples) decided to retake Naples with an allied army departing from Sicily.
 Charles VIII had departed Naples and was returning to France with half of his invading army, the other half split among several garrisons in Naples.
 Receiving word of the approaching allied armies, the French consolidated several garrisons and met Ferdinand with a decidedly superior force.